 For a while after the marriage and for some spouses, a longer space of time, you believe that this person truly loves you.
 You trust and love this individual. .

 Small cracks begin to appear in the relationship.
 You catch him in lies.
 His temper flares often and you feel the full impact of his volcanic rage.
 He manipulates you through humiliation and intimidation.
 Your stress level mounts; you become frightened and anxious.
 You keep trying to make the marriage work.
 He betrays you over and over again.
-Finally you realize that the marriage is irretrievably broken and you must get divorced.
+Finally, you realize that the marriage is irretrievably broken and you must get divorced.
 This recognition can take decades.
+However, once you’ve finally decided that you need to get a divorce, it’s important to find a reliable divorce lawyer that can finalize this.
+Perhaps this Harrisburg divorce attorney could help those who need to get a divorce.

 You take the high road and agree to making a settlement, even to participate in couples therapy.
 He sabotages these efforts.
 The narcissist does everything he can to wear you down, even to make you ill so that you will have nothing including your health when he is finished with you.
 He will make sure that you are conquered and ruined.
 That is his intention.
 This sounds extreme but I have seen these psychological and financial assaults on the part of narcissists too many times during divorce to know that this is true.
 It is part of their psychopathology.
 They must always win at all costs.